FoundryApp/foundry-cli/README.md

   - id: user-id-1
     # The 'data' field takes a JSON string
     data: '{"email": "user-id-1-email@email.com"}'
-  # Or you can copy your production users from Firebae Auth by using 'geFromProd'
+  # Or you can copy your production users from Firebase Auth by using 'getFromProd'
   # (WARNING: service account is required!):
   # If the value is a number, Foundry takes first N users from Firebase Auth
   - getFromProd: 2